 But I’m also inspired every week by the sermons I hear in church.

-If you go to church regularly (and if your pastor is as awesome as mine), every week you get to hear amazing sermons that explain the Bible and share incredible stories.
+If you go to church regularly, every week you get to hear amazing sermons that explain the Bible and share incredible stories.
 Sermons expand on different stories in the Bible, then connect them to your life and something you can be doing to follow Christ.

 I don’t want to be a Christian fiction writer, but I do want my faith to infuse everything I do and I want to use my writing as a way to serve the Lord.
 To serve God with my writing without making my stories overtly about God or Christianity, I like to take themes from the Bible or sermons and infuse them into my stories in a more subtle way.